gravitational/teleport/docs/4.3/aws_oss_guide.md

 ### Installing Teleport
 #### Create EC2 instance
 Create an EC2 instance using the [Teleport Community AMI](https://aws.amazon.com/marketplace/pp/Gravitational-Teleport-Community-Edition/B07FYTZB9B) on a public subnet in your VPC.
-Modify the security group associated with that instance to allow port 22 inbound, so you can SSH to the instancea fter it’s running.
+Modify the security group associated with that instance to allow port 22 inbound, so you can SSH to the instance after it’s running.
 You will need security group rules to allow access to ports `3080`  and `3022-3026` so that users can access theTeleport server from the Internet.

-This  also allows GitHub to post a response back to the Teleport server.
-You’ll also need to open port 80 to allow Let’s Encrypt to complete HTTP validation when issuing SSL certificates.
+This will let GitHub to post a response back to the Teleport server.
+You’ll need to open port 80 to allow Let’s Encrypt to complete HTTP validation when using SSL certificates/unless you provide pre-provisioned TLS certificates.

 | Type   | Protocol | Port Range | Source    |
 |--------|----------|------------|-----------|